fzyzcjy/flutter_rust_bridge/frb_example/with_flutter/README.md

 ## Flutter + Rust example for Flutter Rust Bridge

-For a Flutter example with UI, please see the `with_flutter` example which is a neighbor of this example.
+For a pure-Dart example without UI, please see the `pure_dart` example which is a neighbor of this example.

 For full documentation, please see README.md for the main repository.